3cn-ecn/nantralPlatform/docs/docs/dev/get-started/install-party.md

 ## Python

-First let's install Python.
-You need to have at least the **Python 3.7** version installed on your system (if you can, we reccommend you to install the last version, which is currently Python 3.10).
+First let's install Python!
+For Nantral Platform, we need to install the **Python 3.10** version.
+Be sure to select the correct version!! ⚠️

 <Tabs groupId="os">
 <TabItem value="win" label="Windows">